Frequently Asked Questions About Law Review Membership

 What is Law Review?

 Law Review is a student-edited journal that publishes articles of legal interest submitted by scholars, practicing attorneys, members of the judiciary, and students.
-It is published four times each year, in either general or symposium format.
+It is published three times each year, in either general or symposium format.
 General editions may include a variety of topics.
 Symposium editions are focused on a single theme and may include a live symposium with speakers and panel discussions.

 First-year members have the opportunity to write an article for potential publication and assist in the technical editing process for articles selected for publication.
 Second-year editors contribute to Law Review in the many roles that it takes to produce the journal, from author solicitation to reviewing the final product.